Getting a Buy-To-Sell Mortgage

 How Online Mortgage Advisor can help you find the right broker

-As you can see, getting the best deal on a buy-to-sell mortgage isn’t simply a case of popping into your local bank – getting a mortgage for flipping is actually a lot more specialist and is best done with the support of a broker who has specific experience in buy-to-sell mortgages and bridging finance.
+As you can see, getting the best deal on a buy-to-sell mortgage isn’t simply a case of popping into your local bank – getting a mortgage for flipping is a lot more specialist and best done with the support of a broker who has specific experience in buy-to-sell mortgages and bridging finance.

 Maximise your chance of approval with a specialist in buy-to-sell mortgages